-This is an unabridged, slightly further edited version of a manuscript by the same name, which had been cut down due to space constraints after being accepted for presentation in ICISC '03.
+This is an slightly further edited version of a paper presented and published in the proceedings of ICISC '03 under the same name, which had been cut down due to space constraints.
 This is a "full version" in that some previously excised materials are reinstated.

-This used to be a document including summary of material from the IWAP 2002 conference, but the material is slightly outdated and has been deleted.
+This document used to have an appendix that is an executive summary of the article "Tame Transformation Signatures with Topsy-Turvy Hashes" from the IWAP 2002 conference ([7]), but it has been deleted because the material is slightly outdated.